A recent analysis provides more evidence that inappropriate prescribing of antibiotics is common in the United States.

 The scheme gives a measure of appropriateness for each prescription fill for antibiotics based on the diagnosis code that medical coders assign to the insurance claim during the billing process.

-The diagnostic coding system that the scheme uses is the ICD-10-CM, which has nearly 100,000 codes.
+The diagnostic coding system that the scheme uses is the

 For each code on a claim, the researchers determined whether prescribing the antibiotic was either “always,” “sometimes,” or “never” justified.